darrendariustan/Banking-Copilot/README.md

 A secure banking chatbot application built to help customers manage their finances.
 It provides a voice and text interface to query account information, transactions, scheduled payments, and financial news.

+## LLM Model For Intent Recognition
+1. First Layer: Uses intent embeddings from csv files, combined with sentence transformer methods with the Mini L6 LM v2 Model
+2. Second Layer: If first layer fails, intent recognition is done through pattern recognition via regex matching
+3. Third Layer: As a fallback for general inquiries, the chatbot is also connected to OpenAI and Yahooquery APIs

 ## Features

 - **User Authentication**: Secure login system to protect user data